dijasila/GPAW/doc/exercises/iron/iron.rst

   5 extra bands to allow for uneven filling of states for different **k**-points.

-* One should *help* a magnetic calculation by providing an initial magnetic moment on an atom like :samp:`Atom('Fe', {...}, magmom={?})`.
-This option is necessary to find magnetic states.
+* One should *help* a magnetic calculation by providing initial magnetic moments for the atoms using the ``magmoms`` argument to the :class:`~ase.atoms.Atoms` constructor or by using the :meth:`~ase.atoms.Atoms.set_initial_magnetic_moments` method of the :class:`~ase.atoms.Atoms` object.
+This is necessary to find magnetic states.
 Choose the magnetic moment close to the expected/desired magnetic state of your system (the experimental value is 2.22 per atom).
 The initial magnetic moment is relaxed during the self consistency cycles.